dragosprju/y50-subwoofer-linux-enabler/README.md

 ---

-## NOTE: This project is DEPRECATED
+## NOTE: This project is DEPRECATED.
+My Lenovo Y50 is not my main laptop anymore, and I use only Windows on it as of now.

 ## WARNING: This project can BREAK your subwoofer and/or speakers for good, with no chance of remedy.
 There have been reports about the subwoofer and/or speakers breaking as of January 2021.
 It is NOT recommended to use this script anymore!

 ### Even if you inspect the script, it might not be as easy as just incrementing some numbers by 1 every time to safely see if the script works.
-It might be that the script is now enabling the wrong pins doing bad modifications, enabling high volumes.
+It might be that the script is now enabling the wrong pins by doing bad modifications, by enabling high volumes.

 ### The rest of the README below was also applicable in 2017.
 Even if Ubuntu 16.04 is mentioned, do not try it as I do not recommend it anymore!